Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Introduction

 We distinguish between popularity caused by item quality and popularity caused by the model's tendency to interact with popular items.
 This distinction enhances user-centricity by helping users get closer to their true preferences.
 By introducing edge classification and cost-sensitive learning together, we ensure that less popular items in a user’s profile are not wrongly considered negative.
 Our fairness improvement stems not from recommending less popular items to users with mostly popular items, but from recommending more relevant items to those with a profile made up of less popular items.
 The final evaluation, based on the equal chance method, focuses on users’ preferences and interests to assess the model’s performance in improving fairness, demonstrating its effectiveness.

-We conduct experiments on several well-known datasets and demonstrate that our proposed model significantly outperforms state-of-the-art methods in terms of fairness metrics, achieving improvements in fairness measures by approximately 2\% to 74\% compared to existing approaches.
-Moreover, it achieves accuracy results very close to those of best existing methods, with accuracy metrics showing only a slight decline from the top-performing models.
+We conduct experiments on several well-known datasets and demonstrate that our proposed model significantly outperforms state-of-the-art methods in terms of fairness metrics, achieving improvements in fairness measures by approximately 32\% on average compared to existing approaches.
+Moreover, it achieves competitive accuracy, with only minor variations compared to the best existing methods, occasionally outperforming them and in other cases showing a slight decline.
 This indicates that our method balances the trade-off between fairness and accuracy, effectively.
 Additionally, through ablation studies, we highlight the importance of the fairness-oriented component of our model.

+The choice of an edge classification framework is driven by the limitations of the commonly used BPR objective, which treats all unobserved interactions as negative and thus implicitly reinforces popularity bias.
+By reformulating recommendation as a binary edge classification problem, we remove this pairwise ranking assumption and allow the model to evaluate each interaction independently.
+This provides a more flexible representation, particularly for long-tail items that may be relevant but underexposed.
+Building on this, the cost-sensitive learning component is introduced to account for asymmetric misclassification risks, specifically reducing the likelihood of incorrectly suppressing high-quality long-tail items.
+Together, these design choices enable the model to address the underlying source of popularity bias while maintaining control over the fairness–accuracy trade-off through the hyperparameter $\lambda$.

-The structure of this paper is as follows: Section 2 offers a brief overview of related work, followed by the necessary preliminaries and definitions in Section 3.
-Section 4 presents a detailed description of our proposed method.
-In Section 5, we discuss the results of our extensive experiments, highlighting the performance of the proposed method.
-Finally, Section 6 concludes the paper.
+The structure of this paper is as follows: Section~\ref{sec:relatedwork} offers a brief overview of related work, followed by the necessary preliminaries and definitions in Section~\ref{sec:preliminaries}.
+Section~\ref{sec:ourmethod} presents a detailed description of our proposed method.
+In Section~\ref{sec:experiments}, we discuss the results of our extensive experiments, highlighting the performance of the proposed method.
+Section~\ref{sec:limitations} discusses the limitations of our approach and outlines future work.
+Finally, Section~\ref{sec:conclusion} concludes the paper.